Skip to content

 Unlocking Your Phone What Comes Next ?

-I have commented on this before, but I decided to have a close look at my Bell contract (you should look at yours as well).
+I have commented on this before, but I decided to look closely at my Bell contract (you should also look at yours).
 Here is what my current Bell Contract says on the subject (reproduced without Bell’s permission):

 “Can I unlock my Device and is there a Fee?
 When you purchase a Device from Bell it will be locked and can only be used on the Bell network.
 If your Device was provided at a discount as part of this Agreement and your account is in good standing and your Device is eligible, you can unlock your Device after a minimum of 90 calendar days, if you pay an unlocking Fee (plus applicable taxes) of $50, or $150 if your account carries a security deposit or is subject to a credit limit.
 If your Device was purchased from Bell at full retail price or you brought your own Device (originally purchased from Bell), your Device can be unlocked upon request and payment of an unlocking Fee of $50, plus applicable taxes.
 If your account is past due, your Device will not be unlocked until your account balance is paid in full using a credit card.
 Visit bell.ca/onetimefees for details.”